dean-shaff/money-share/notes.md

   - possible shuffle method
 - Member dashboard.
   - This can be really simple:
-    - Says if you need to pay, by when, and how much.
+    - Says if you need to pay, by when, and how much: done
     - Says when you're up in the queue.
-  - Need to modify hover menu by username to include multiple levels.
+  - Need to modify hover menu by username to include multiple levels: done

 ### 17/09/2020